ActiveNick/UnityStudy-360VideoSkybox/README.md

 # UnityStudy-360VideoSkybox
-[https://aka.ms/mr](Windows Mixed Reality) demo project for immersive VR headsets used to showcase 360 degrees video as the Skybox background.
+[Windows Mixed Reality](https://aka.ms/mr) demo project for immersive VR headsets used to showcase 360 degrees video as the Skybox background.

 This is a work in a progress that I am sharing publicly as I add features.